klin2391/LegendsOfValor/Readme.txt

 ## Input/Output Example
 ---------------------------------------------------------------------------
 Output:
+[+] Which game would you like to play?
+1: Monsters and Heroes 2: Legends:

+Input:
+2

+Output:
-[+] Welcome to Monsters and Heroes!
+[+] Welcome to Monsters and Heroes Legends!
 [+] Would you like to modify the size of the world? (y/n):

 Input:
 n

-Output:
+Ouput:
 [+] Will additional heroes be joining you? (y/n):

 Input:
 y

-Ouput:
+Output:
 [+] How many heroes will embark on this quest?
 (1-3):

 Input: